 - Raghunath Singh Rao and Richard Schaefer (2013).
 “Conspicuous Consumption and Dynamic Pricing.”
 Marketing Science, 32.5: 786-804 [Web Appendix]

 - We examine firms’ pricing & product decisions modeling consumers’ status and quality considerations.

 - Sunil Kishore, Raghunath Singh Rao, Om Narasimhan and George John (2013).
 “Bonuses versus Commissions: A Field Study.”
 Journal of Marketing Research 50.3: 317-333.
 [Web Appendix]

-- We study differential effects of bonuses vs. commissions in a large field experiment conducted at a pharma firm.
+- We study the differential effects of bonuses vs. commissions in a large field experiment conducted at a pharma firm.

 - Winner, 2014 American Marketing Association’s (AMA) Sales SIG Excellence in Research Award for Best Paper on Sales Management

 - Kim Jungkeun, Raghunath Singh Rao, Kyeongheui Kim, and Akshay R. Rao (2011).
 “More or Less: A Model and Empirical Evidence on Preferences for Under and Over-payment in Trade-in Transactions” Journal of Marketing Research 48.1: 157-171.
 [Web Appendix ]

-- We ask whether economically irrelevant differences in structure of trade-in transactions will yield meaningful differences in preferences.
+- We ask whether economically irrelevant differences in the structure of trade-in transactions will yield meaningful differences in preferences.

 - Saini, Ritesh, Raghunath Singh Rao, and Ashwani Monga (2010).
 “Is That Deal Worth My Time?
 The Interactive Effect of Relative and Referent Thinking on Willingness to Seek a Bargain.”
 Journal of Marketing 74.1: 34-48.
 [Web Appendix]

 - Our model jointly incorporates relative and referent thinking effects yielding novel predictions that are tested in lab studies.

 - Rao, Raghunath Singh, Om Narasimhan, and George John (2009).
 “Understanding the Role of Trade-Ins in Durable Goods Markets: Theory and Evidence.”
 Marketing Science 28.5: 950-967.

 - We build a model of trade-ins in durable goods markets with ‘lemons problem’ and test its predictions in US auto market.

 - Rao, Raghunath Singh, Rajesh K. Chandy, and Jaideep C. Prabhu (2008).
 “The Fruits of Legitimacy: Why Some New Ventures Gain More from Innovation than Others.”
 Journal of Marketing 72.4: 58-75.

 - We examine drivers of returns to product introductions by new ventures using stock market gains in the US biotech industry.